 As the charts below show, missing just the ten best days over the last 93 years would result in annualized returns of 1.4% less than being fully invested.

 Our Brad Rapking wrote on this last year, the benefits of a long-term perspective to get through the selloffs that are part of investing.
 As we like to say “The best strategy is the one you can stick to”…anticipating ways to help investors “stick” is a huge part of a durable investment plan.
-Like past headlines, today’s will eventually be in the rearview mirror and your portfolio will be just fine.
+Like past headlines, today’s will eventually be in the rearview mirror and we believe your portfolio will be just fine.

 Past performance is not indicative of future results.
 This material is not financial advice or an offer to sell any product.
 The information contained herein should not be considered a recommendation to purchase or sell any particular security.
 Forward looking statements cannot be guaranteed.